smarthomeNG/shng-install/README.md

     - find out the IP address after the Pi booted and connect with a VNC viewer to the Pi
   - the operating system is going to be installed from the internet
   - After the installation is complete, press return in the dialog

-  - the Raspberry Pi will reboot and start the postinstall routine, which installs SmartHomeNG and the other software
+- the Raspberry Pi will reboot and start the postinstall routine, which installs SmartHomeNG and the other software.
+On a Raspberry Pi 4 the postinstall takes about 10 to 15 minutes.
 - after the installation is complete, you can connect to
   - the AdminGUI of SmartHomeNG using url http://<ip of pi>:8383
   - the smartVISU using url http://<ip of pi>/smartvisu
   - the smartVISU v2.8 using url http://<ip of pi>/smartvisu28
 - you can (if you wish) use ssh to login with the user pi ( password shng